Wr1edt/Torsdagsopgaver-3-Array-Arraylist-and-String/README.md

 4.h In the sketch main tab, declare an array in global scope called <code>squares</code>.

-4.i In the setup function, instead of instantiating 1 Square object we need 10.
-Therefor, use a <code>for-loop</code> to create the instanses.
+4.i In the setup function, instead of instantiating only 1 Square object we need 10.
+Therefor, use a <code>for-loop</code> to create the instances.
+In the call to the constructor, give each instance unique position values, so that they will not be placed at exactly the same spot (experimentation is encouraged).

-4.j Add the instances to the squares array.
+4.j Add the instances to the <code>squares</code> array.
 You may do this after instantiation or simultaneously.

 ---